An international research activity of state-of-the-art experimental laboratories

 Our team consists of international researchers with state-of-the-art experimental laboratories and theoretical modelling.

-Dr Mael Brossard is the Deputy Director for Operations at the Hybrid Photonics Laboratories at MIT-Skoltech.
-He completed his PhD in the field of Hybrid Photonics at the University of Southampton and in 2015 he moved to MIT-Skoltech, where he assumed the responsibility of managing the infrastructure and build-up of the Hybrid Photonics Laboratories.
+Dr Mael Brossard is the Deputy Director for Operations at the Hybrid Photonics Laboratories at Skoltech.
+He completed his PhD in the field of Hybrid Photonics at the University of Southampton and in 2015 he moved to Skoltech, where he assumed the responsibility of managing the infrastructure and build-up of the Hybrid Photonics Laboratories.
 He contributes to the research of hybrid LED and PVs through co-supervision of interns, master and PhD students.

 Nicky Brooks is administrative assistant to Prof Lagoudakis at Southampton University.

 Ekaterina Grayfer is a Manager for Academic Assistance at Skoltech.

 Stella Harrison completed her PhD at the University of Southampton under the supervision of Prof. Lagoudakis, developing machine learning algorithms for optimising and automising the generation of polariton graphs.

 Julian Toepfer did his Diploma on developing new methods for controlling the interactions between polariton condensates and investigating the formation of giant vortices at the University of Southampton and at Skoltech.
 He is currently pursuing a PhD following his master thesis in Southampton, under the supervision of Prof. Lagoudakis

 Jatin Kumar was a Masters student at Skoltech.
 He got his bachelor degree from the National Institute of Technology Patna, India.
 He worked on fabrications and modelling of 2-D materials, under the supervision of Prof. Mailis.